Backstage News On Triple H Having More Power Within The WWE

 On the other hand, Vince is going to clearly focus on the return of XFL in 2020.
 The 72-year-old WWE chairman founded Alpha Entertainment, a completely different company from the WWE, which will handle the XFL.
 It should be noted that Vince is still in charge of Monday Night Raw and SmackDown Live.

 The WWE’s future is in good hands with Triple H and Stephanie McMahon.
-They might be annoying characters on television but they get the job done backstage, especially Triple H. Fans surely can’t wait to see the out-of-touch Vince McMahon walk away from the WWE and what Triple H can do to improve it.
+They might be annoying characters on television, but they get the job done backstage, especially Triple H. Fans surely can’t wait to see the out-of-touch Vince McMahon walk away from the WWE and what Triple H can do to improve it.